 First trimester: Help her feel better

 The beginning of pregnancy is going to be new and can be tough as well.
-There are high chances that your partner will be exhausted and she may not feel well.
+There is a high chance that your partner will be exhausted and may not feel well.
 You can have her medicines – doctor approved always in stock and be willing to run out and get it for her when she needs it.
 Let her know it’s OK if she throws up in front of you.
 If she’s uncomfortable with that, give her space when she’s sick.
 But then do come back to her and make her feel comforted.

 If your partner wants dessert at 3 a.m., get out of bed and go get them.
-Make sure she gets what she craves for.
+Make sure she gets what she craves.
 You were responsible for half this pregnancy, so this is the least you can do!

 Starting from the positive pregnancy test, show interest and be involved throughout the pregnancy.
 Learn as much as you can.
 There are going to be different terms that you’ll get bumped during pregnancy.
 You’ll soon add them to your personal dictionary.
 Accompany her to prenatal appointments.
 If you are involved and at the appointments, you will better understand what’s going on and what to expect down the road.

 Second trimester: Pamper her

 You can call this your honeymoon phase of pregnancy – after her first-trimester sickness fades and before the discomfort of the third trimester starts.
 If you’re looking to get away for a few days, this is the perfect time to take her on a babymoon.

 You also can help her friends and family plan a baby shower or a cute party.
 You may not be interested in the games they play or the gifts she receives.
 But then, you’ll realize that sooner that you’re going to need more diapers than it exists in the world, so be grateful when you get them as gifts!